51Degrees/specifications/pipeline-specification/README.md

 ### Flow

-Processing is performed by a sequence of steps which consume the output of earlier steps and produce output of their own.
-The sequence of steps is called *flow*: the steps are called Flow Elements and the data transferred between them is called Flow Data.
+Processing is performed by a sequence of steps which consume the input, which may include the output of earlier steps, and produce output.
+The sequence of steps is called *flow*: the steps are called **Flow Elements** and the data transferred between them is called **Flow Data**.

 Flow is unidirectional and does not provide for branching and looping.
-Parallel operation of steps or a sequence of steps is possible.
+Parallel operation of steps or a sequence of steps MAY be possible depending on the implementation.

-Flow Elements consume Evidence and MAY produce Element Data.
-This consists of name-value pairs of Property values which are accessible by Property name.
+Flow Elements consume **Evidence** and MAY produce **Element Data**.
+This consists of name-value pairs of **Property** values which are accessible by Property name.
-There Element Data instances are then stored in the Flow Data.
+These Element Data instances are then stored in the Flow Data.
 Hence, Flow Elements MAY also consume Element Data generated earlier in the flow.
 Flow Elements "advertise" the Evidence that they consume, the Properties that they produce, a key for accessing those Properties from the Flow Data and various